jgarnicaa/Neo4J_LLMRAG/README.md

 - Explore the movie database through the Streamlit interface.
 - Visualize relationships and structures using the Neo4J Browser.

-## Contribution
-If you want to contribute, please:
-1. Fork the repository.
-2. Create a new branch (`feature/new-feature`).
-3. Commit your changes.
-4. Submit a pull request.

 ## License
 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.